mikependon/RepoDB.NET/pages/operations/insertall.md

 ## InsertAll

-This method is used to insert an array of rows in the database.
+This method is used to insert an array of rows into the database.

 #### Data Providers